Making quieter technology

 Web browsing

-I can’t tolerate the unfiltered web anymore.
-An ad blocker removes ads, cookie banners, newsletter prompts, and all the other annoyances that get between me and my task.
-I use uBlock Origin with the “annoyances” blocklists enabled.
+I don’t tolerate the unfiltered web anymore.
+An ad blocker removes ads, cookie banners, newsletter prompts, and anything else that gets between me and my task.

 uBlacklist removes spammy websites from Google search results.
 I use it to hide Pinterest and Quora, but also low-quality high-ranking websites like Forbes and MakeUseOf.